chainguard-dev/edu/content/chainguard/chainguard-images/reference/vela-cli/image_specs.md

 images: []
 menu:
   docs:
-    parent: "vela-cli"
+    parent: "Vela-cli"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **vela-cli** Image.
+This page shows detailed information about all available variants of the Chainguard **Vela-cli** Image.

 ## Variants Compared
 The **vela-cli** Chainguard Image currently has one public variant: